NESTLab/RBE470x-projects/Bomberman/README.md

 You can modify the maps to change their configuration.
-The standard maps that are given to you are those that define the goals of your work, but if you want to play around other maps for testinf purposes, the format is as follows.
+The standard maps that are given to you are those that define the goals of your work, but if you want to play around other maps for testing purposes, the format is as follows.

 The first four lines must be in format `param value`, where `value` is a positive integer.
 For example: